OweT1/personal/projects/Sentence Sentiment Analysis/README.md

 | `google-bert/bert-large-uncased` | 20     | 0.91      | 0.88     | Trained using LoRA and Quantisation | [https://huggingface.co/OwenTanKL/bert-large-uncased-finetunedlora-sa-20epochs](https://huggingface.co/OwenTanKL/bert-large-uncased-finetunedlora-sa-20epochs) |
 |                                  |        |           |          |                                     |                                                                                                                                                                |

 *As Github is unable to accomodate our model files due to the file size capacity, I have uploaded them onto my Hugging Face account instead.
-Hence, the importing of the model will have to be done differently if you would like to try it out yourself!
+Hence, the importing of the model will have to be done differently if you would like to try it out yourself! :D